-If PRS and E-PRS scores are tabulated by political party (see Table 4 below) the Conservatives are the party that least resembles Canada from a socio-demographic perspective, while the NDP and Liberals better reflect the demographic diversity of the country.56 (The NDP situation is unusual in the sense that it has an overrepresentation of French speakers.)
+If PRS and E-PRS scores are tabulated by political party (see Table 4 below) the Conservatives are the party that least resembles Canada from a socio-demographic perspective, while the NDP and Liberals better reflect the demographic diversity of the country.
+(The NDP situation is unusual in the sense that it has an overrepresentation of French speakers.)
 When adjusting the PRS by educational attainment the rank orderings are preserved, but the Conservatives fall even farther behind since they have the lowest share of its members (68.1%) who have completed post-secondary education, while the Liberals benefit from having the highest share of its parliamentarians with post-secondary education (85.1%).
-And if for the NDP the French ratio were instead replaced by the English ratio (as its French share is well above the national level), its PRS would fall below the Liberals' and likewise for its education-adjusted PRS.
-In sum, the party that most looks like Canada is the Liberals (using the PRS metric), while the Conservatives least match the diversity of the nation.
+And if for the NDP the French ratio were instead replaced by the English ratio (as its French share is well above the

-55 Under the assumption that the minority group is more likely to face hurdles, then ratios above 100% in the individual components can then be truncated at 1.000.
+&lt;sup>55 Under the assumption that the minority group is more likely to face hurdles, then ratios above 100% in the individual components can then be truncated at 1.000.
 Nevertheless, there are actually minority groups that perform better than the majority (e.g. Jews in the United States and ethnic Chinese in Indonesia).
 In such case, scores above 1.000 imply a dominance/advantage of a minority group relative to the majority.

-56 The NDP actually has an overrepresentation of French speakers within its party, with more than half its representatives (56.4%) native or first-language French-language speakers.
+&lt;sup>56 The NDP actually has an overrepresentation of French speakers within its party, with more than half its representatives (56.4%) native or first-language French-language speakers.
 Thus a more appropriate metric would be to use its English ratio.